davidliuk/blog/src/apply/test/TOEFL/SPEAKING/独立题/README.md

 since the Internet keeps developing fast, it is likely to let people gain more knowledge via the Internet information instead of books in the future.

 thanks to the technology, people can use all kinds of translation tools to help them translate the foreign language.
-It' s very convenient and accurate.
+It's very convenient and accurate.

 ### 电脑解惑